antonta's space

 main posts

-Cost basis tracking is a universal pain point in personal finance bookkeeping, especially for Canadian ACB users.
-Lot-based tracking works for FIFO and LIFO, however it is almost impossible to calculate ACB using that method.
+Cost basis tracking is a pain point in personal finance bookkeeping, esepcially when taking ACB into account.
+Manual lot-based tracking works for FIFO and LIFO, however it is pretty hard to calculate ACB using that method.
 Luckily, there is a solution for ACB realized profit and loss calculation, where FIFO and LIFO also map nicely.
 The solution is called trading accounts.

 What trading accounts are

-A trading account, or I would call it a virtual trading account in the scope of plaintext accounting tools, is a special account, the balance of which is extended with the values of priced positions.
-For instance, consider this plaintext entry:
+A trading account, or I would call it a virtual trading account in the scope of plain text accounting tools because it is an in-memory only state, is a special account, the balance of which is extended with the values of priced postings.
+For instance, consider this plain text entry:

 2026-06-01 * "Buy AAPL"